Elisabeth Young-Bruehl

 Elisabeth Young-Bruehl (born Elisabeth Bulkley Young; March 3, 1946 – December 1, 2011) was an American academic, psychotherapist and psychoanalyst.
 She published a wide range of books, most notably biographies of Hannah Arendt and Anna Freud.
-Her 1982 biography of Arendt won the first Harcourt Award while The Anatomy of Prejudices won the Association of American Publishers' prize for Best Book in Psychology in 1996.
+Her 1982 biography of Arendt won the first Harcourt Award, and The Anatomy of Prejudices (not a biography) won the Association of American Publishers' prize for Best Book in Psychology in 1996.
 She was a member of the Toronto Psychoanalytic Society and co-founder of Caversham Productions, a company that makes psychoanalytic educational materials.